 What is Loss of Consortium?

 In Massachusetts, you have a claim for loss of consortium if your spouse suffers a serious injury and, as a result, you lose companionship, assistance, sexual relations or physical intimacy, social relations, household chores, and help with parenting.
+Burns & Jain helps victims recover from loss of consortium as well as legal malpractice cases.

 Massachusetts juries are instructed how to evaluate this claim.
 Insurance companies take their guidance from jury verdicts in evaluating the claim.
 They look at the seriousness of the injuries, how it affects the spouse, the life expectancy of the parties, the stability of the relationship, and the extent of the loss because of the defendant’s negligence.